 The struggle of the Esquimaux, through the long ages that fixed their character, was a struggle not against a too numerous humanity, but against a too rigorous environment.
-And for the few that nature would let live, a mutual indiscriminate helpfulness was the very condition of their continuing to live.
+And for the few that nature would let live, a mutual indiscriminate helpfulness was can not prevent the starting of a fight.
+Fights will selves to the fact, and they want to do something about the very condition of their continuing to live.
 But for us that mutualness, like every other sane engagement of our time, must cease and the recoil be instant at the note of tribal strife, which always threatened our existence.
 And thus we are and thus we will be, in spite of all superficial changes that cultural suggestion can install, militant patriots at heart.